Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 6. **API Scanning:** For *risk class >= [HIGH]*, exposed APIs SHOULD be automatically tested for security issues.

-7. **Denial-of-Service Testing:** For *risk class [HIGH]* SHOULD be automatically tested for denial-of-service attackability, e.g. by testing enforced rate limits, throttling and executing fuzzing tests.
+7. **Denial-of-Service Testing:** For *risk class [HIGH]* SHOULD be automatically tested for denial-of-service attackability, e.g. by testing enforced rate limits and fuzzing.

 8. **Vulnerability Scanning:** Systems MUST be periodically scanned for vulnerabilities such as missing security patches and CVEs according to [{{site.TITLE_SSDLC_SECOP_SECSCANNING}}]({{site.URL_SSDLC_SECOP_SECSCANNING}}).